MalikKilgore/MalikKilgore/README.md

 <img src="https://imgur.com/Y1OMEE8.png"></img>
-## Hey there 👋
+## Welcome to my GitHub 👋
-My name is Malik Kilgore and I'm currently a Fullstack JavaScript developer, using MERN stack.
+My name is Malik, and I'm an experienced IT Support Technician who has skills in customer support and user administration.
-After working as an IT Technician for a couple years, I felt it was time to broaden my skillset and delve into a field that I find genuinely enjoyable.
-I've taught myself TypeScript, HTML, SCSS, both Vue/React, Nodejs/Express MongoDB, and much more.
+After a couple years in the industry I've learned how to program & build applications using JavaScript, TypeScript, HTML, CSS, both Vue/React, Nodejs/Express, MongoDB, and more.
+## 🌱 Currently applying for jobs!
+I enjoy learning and growing within the tech field, and have a self-made programming skillset.
 The most exciting part of programming for me is solving new and interesting problems, no matter how big or small they are.
 I believe that whether I work on Frontend or Backend, I will be able to quickly provide value to whatever project or team I join.
-## 🌱 Currently applying for jobs and building more projects!
-I think I've got a solid tech stack already, so I'm currently working on refining my skills with data structures & algorithms.
-I'm also planning a new project.
-I like to use portfolio projects to teach myself something new.

 If you're interested in working with me, contact me using any of the methods below!